Where to live at university: The complete guide

 University halls are accommodation provided by the university itself.
 They come in all shapes and sizes, but typically you'll be living in a flat with your own private room and a shared kitchen/living room area.
 How many people you're sharing your flat with can vary massively – as a rough guide we'd say anywhere between four and 10 people.

-There are a number of factors that will affect how much university halls will cost you:
+There are a number of factors that affect how much university halls will cost you:

 - Whether you choose an en suite room or shared bathroom